Sylvia Rivera — Part 2

-Sylvia: Oh, you did?
+SR: Oh, you did?
 Good.
 Let me finish this chili and then I’ll make the rice.
 Get the can opener.
 It’s all the way over there.

-Eric: So is there anything, anything that I haven’t asked you, any story, anything that you’d like to… that I should know?
+EM: So is there anything, anything that I haven’t asked you, any story, anything that you’d like to… that I should know?

-Sylvia: I’d like to do a lot more for the movement, but the movement just doesn’t want to deal with me.
+SR: I’d like to do a lot more for the movement, but the movement just doesn’t want to deal with me.

-Sylvia’s dream of a safe place for LGBTQ youth came to an end when she and Marsha were evicted from the derelict building that was home to STAR House.
+EM Narration: Sylvia’s dream of a safe place for LGBTQ youth came to an end when she and Marsha were evicted from the derelict building that was home to STAR House.
 But later that decade, in 1979, Dr. Emery Hetrick and his life partner Damien Martin, founded The Institute for the Protection of Lesbian and Gay Youth.
 It’s now called HMI and you can learn more about that organization in Making Gay History’s season two, in Joyce Hunter’s episode.

 I wish I could say that in the years after I first met Sylvia, she lived happily ever after in North Tarrytown with her boyfriend.
 But her friend and partner in the movement Marsha P. Johnson died in 1992, and Sylvia’s life went off the rails.
 She wound up homeless and living on an abandoned pier near Greenwich Village.

-Sylvia eventually stopped drinking and rejoined movement, and in 2001 even tried to re-start STAR, renaming it Street Transgender Action Revolutionaries, but she died of liver cancer a year later.
+Sylvia eventually stopped drinking and rejoined the movement, and in 2001 even tried to re-start STAR, renaming it Street Transgender Action Revolutionaries, but she died of liver cancer a year later.
 Sylvia was 50 years old.